Arguing over Russian reserves: $400 billion or half that?

 Banks in particular - faced with weak earnings, shrinking deposits and hard currency debts - may need more central bank help, analysts at BNP Paribas said, estimating that the equivalent of $72 billion had already been disbursed this year.

-A draft law aims to allocate an extra trillion roubles ($17 billion) to support the banking sector
+A draft law aims to allocate an extra trillion rubles ($17 billion) to support the banking sector

 Many would argue there is nothing wrong with that, because the rainy day money is meant for hard times such as now, when oil prices are low and companies cannot raise global capital.